 - Do your math, calculate your markup and use it.
 That is Cardinal Rule #7.
 Pricing jobs to be competitive, aiming to be in the lowest bid, will price you right out of business.
 You can’t be both competitive and profitable.
 You need to be profitable to survive.

-You must build value into your jobs to get the markup or the sales price that you need for your business to survive.
+That means you’ll need to learn how to sell what you provide.
+You have to effectively communicate the differences between your company and others.
+You need to build value into your jobs to get the markup or the sales price that you need for your business to survive, and you need to know how to communicate that value.
 The National Association of Home Builders surveyed over 2000 residential clients and found price was #7 on the list of considerations for owners when selecting a contractor.
 Clients will pay for quality work.

+- You won’t make money in this business working with the tools.
+Put the tools away and start running your business.
+“YaBut, I like to work with the tools.”
+That means you have an expensive hobby.
 You may make a living working with the tools but you physically can’t work enough hours or charge a high enough rate working with the tools to make a profit.
-And if you are working with the tools, who is running your business?
+If you are working with the tools, who is running your business?

-This is not subject to opinion.
-It is math.
+- If you have more employees than your volume of work sold, built and collected will support, you’ll lose.
+This is critical but so hard for many to accept.
+It is difficult to let employees go, but if you don’t have a positive cash flow, eventually the whole business will go under.
+That’s not my opinion, it’s math.
 If there isn’t enough volume to pay all salaries as well as material costs, overhead, profit, etc., how can you survive?
-This holds true no matter what type of construction related business you have.
-This topic is covered in detail in the book, "Markup & Profit, A Contractor’s Guide.
+This holds true no matter what type of construction-related business you have.
+This topic is covered in detail in the book, Markup & Profit, A Contractor’s Guide.

 Run your business like a business and not a hobby.
 Pay attention to those who spent money (unwillingly) to learn this stuff.
 No more “YaButs”.